Time trumps space.

 Iana's most recent exhibition was in Jan & Feb 2012, 9 Powerful Artists in the Year of the Dragon, at TanKoi, Laguna Beach.
 The group exhibit included artists: Fitz Maurice, Negin Rod, Airom Bleicher, Iana Gaidarski, Susan Moss, Stuart Rapeort, Gloria Fickling, Marilynn Young and Joseph Scrofani.

 Iana Gaidarski has a solid background in modern and contemporary art through formal classes and world travels, dealing with the philosophical and the practical to understand the nature of the art (and the life) that our society produces and values.
 Iana holds a Southern Methodist University, Meadows B.A. in Fine Art in Painting, cum laude.
 Her work demonstrates love for Impressionist ideals and Abstract Expressionist applications, yet the work is distinctly Iana's.

 Ianas Hudson River sails us into the sublime.

 Iana has donated her art & exhibited work on behalf of public health, raising money for organizations such as Mental Health of America and the Diabetes Friendly Foundation.

 "Accidents are beautiful because they are honest and interesting.
 Accidents have a story."

 "I was too young to remember the suffering, and the hope.
 But I feel it everyday.
 My family and I escaped Bulgarian communism in 1989.
 I was born in a tumultuous time, a turning point, and I continue to live that way."

-"I paint timescapes, abstracted landscapes with past and future events located together in space."
+"I paint timescapes, abstracted landscapes with past and present events located together in space."